2. Travel through the northwest of Spain

 The 12th century marble pantocrator, one of the oldest parts of the cathedral, where the Last Supper is represented, stands out from the north doorway.

-Next to the cathedral through the north door is the episcopal palace in the same Plaza de Santa María.
-If we continue north of the cathedral we can see the San Vicente fountain and the tourist office where they can guide us through the city.
+the episcopal palace in the same Plaza de Santa María.
+If we continue north of the cathedral we can see

-After seeing the cathedral, I will visit the Plaza Mayor where the city hall is located, which is a very beautiful building from the 18th century, in a baroque style, very overloaded with details.
+the Plaza Mayor where the city hall is located, which is a very beautiful building from the 18th century, in a baroque style, very overloaded with details.
 The clock tower itself culminates, which does not contrast with the style of the town hall but gives it a modern touch.

 In this square there are several public buildings and several palaces, as well as the circle of arts.
 Two Roman sculptures stand out in the square, recalling the Roman past of Lugo.

-Not far away is the church of Santiago la Nueva.
+the church of Santiago la Nueva.
 This church was the convent of the Dominican nuns.
 Everything has been renovated in the 20th century, although the windows and doors are original.
 The convent with the confiscation would have different uses such as the post office, the treasury or the council.
 Today it works as a church.

-Then, walking through the streets, you will arrive at the wide Plaza de Santo Domingo where you can find the monolith that commemorates the two thousandth anniversary of the city of Lugo, being one of the oldest large cities. ancient of the peninsula
+the two thousandth anniversary of the city of Lugo, being one of the oldest large cities. ancient of the peninsula

-The second most important church after the cathedral is the church of San Pedro.
+the church of San Pedro.
 This church is in the 14th century Gothic style.
 With large stained glass windows in the final apse, it stands out for having several chapels of great value and tombs from the 15th century where several members of the Lugo nobility rest.

-Taking a further turn towards the northwestern part of the historic quarter, we can see the church of San Froilán, in the Baroque style, and the palace of San Marcos, which today houses the Lugo provincial council, located in one of the large squares and spaces of the city.
+the church of San Froilán, in the Baroque style, and the palace of San Marcos, which today houses the Lugo provincial council, located in one of the large squares and spaces of the city.

 Finally, visit its extensive walls that are said to be the longest preserved from Roman times on the peninsula.

-Boveda de Mera
+Entrada a Boveda de Mera.

 5